Privacy Policy

 IPG FM is required to notify individuals and the Office of the Australian Information Commissioner about ‘eligible data breaches”.
 An eligible data breach occurs when the following criteria are met:

-• There has been an unauthorised access to, or disclosure of personal information held by us.
-This is likely to result in serious harm to any of the individuals to whom the information relates.
+• There has been an unauthorised access to, or disclosure of personal information held by us, and the breach is likely to result in serious harm to any of the individuals to whom the information relates, and:

 • We have been unable to prevent the likely risk of serious harm with remedial action.